 Bypass the automatic detection of transparent objects

-It’s also possible to use objects with a special purpose of behaviour.
+It’s also possible to use objects with a special purpose of behavior.
 You have to name these according to a special naming convention in the scene and enable the “Keep special objects” option.
-There are four types of special objects with their own behaviour:
+There are four types of special objects with their own behavior:

 - gra_ graphics objects

 - dbl_ double sided objects

 When publishing a model for the first time, a thumbnail and preview image is automatically created by making a render of the model in the chosen lighting setting.
 You can pick a custom image here in the script.
 You can also change this image later in the online exhibitcore environment.